abeituni/NBA_analysis/README_database.md

 ## Database: Segement 2

 ### Database Setup
 We have setup a database with Postgres and connected it through python with SQL Alchemy.
+We decided not to use AWS as a database and instead have everyone connect to their local computer.

 ### Rubric:
 Team members present a provisional